Sonja Bennett

 Sonja Bennett (born August 24, 1980) is a Canadian actress and screenwriter.
 Her film debut was in the Canadian feature film Punch (2002), for which she won the Vancouver Film Critics Circle Award for Best Actress in a Canadian Film.
 She has since starred in the films Donovan's Echo, Cole, Control Alt Delete, Young People Fucking, and Fido as well as the television series Godiva's and Cold Squad.
-In 2014, Bennett made her screenwriting debut with Preggoland in which she also starred.
+In 2014, Bennett made her screenwriting debut with Preggoland, in which she also starred.

 Early life and education

 Born in Vancouver, British Columbia on August 24, 1980, Bennett is the daughter of director and writer Guy Bennett and Anna Hart.
 She was raised mainly by her mother, living in several locations.
 She is a graduate of Garibaldi Secondary School in Maple Ridge, British Columbia.
 She attended the University of British Columbia for two years on an academic scholarship.
 Following that, she attended Studio 58 at Langara College in Vancouver.
+During her final year at Studio 58, a course requiring students to write and perform their own solo show gave Bennett her first experience writing material for herself, which she has described as foundational to her later screenwriting career.